robin-rpr/calos/doc/clearly-fromhost.rst

 There are two alternate approaches for nVidia GPU libraries:

   1. Link :code:`libnvidia-containers` into :code:`clearly run` and call the
      library functions directly.
-However, this would mean that Charliecloud would either (a) need to be compiled differently on machines with and without nVidia GPUs or (b) have :code:`libnvidia-containers` available even on machines without nVidia GPUs.
-Neither of these is consistent with Charliecloud's philosophies of simplicity and minimal dependencies.
+However, this would mean that Clearly would either (a) need to be compiled differently on machines with and without nVidia GPUs or (b) have :code:`libnvidia-containers` available even on machines without nVidia GPUs.
+Neither of these is consistent with Clearly's philosophies of simplicity and minimal dependencies.

   2. Use :code:`nvidia-container-cli configure` to do the injecting.
 This would require that containers have a half-started state, where the namespaces are active and everything is mounted but :code:`pivot_root(2)` has not been performed.
-This is not feasible because Charliecloud has no notion of a half-started container.
+This is not feasible because Clearly has no notion of a half-started container.

 Further, while these alternate approaches would simplify or eliminate this